The Caversham Guitar School syllabus

 Tremolo

-Plectrum playing is not usually part of classical training but it can be useful
+Plectrum playing is not usually part of classical guitar but it can be valuable

 Alternate picking